prysmaticlabs/prysm/README.md

 # Sharding Instructions

-To get started with running the project, follow the instructions to initialize your own private Ethereum blockchain and geth node, as they will be required to run before you can become a collator or a proposer.
+To get started with running the project, follow the instructions to initialize your own private Ethereum blockchain and geth node, as they will be required to run before you can begin proposing collations into shard chains.

 ## Running a Local Geth Node